- Catch a CAT

-At CAT, we operate 67 buses on 19 lines, including the Airport Express, the fare-free Liberty St. Parking Shuttle, and university service.
+CAT operates more than 60 accessible buses on 16 routes.
 Our operators are extensively trained to know the city well and to drive their vehicles safely.
-We train our operators to be ambassadors to the city and to be as helpful as possible in getting our passengers safely to their destinations every day.
+In addition, operators are taught to act as city ambassadors and be as helpful as possible while getting passengers safely to their destinations.

-Because we believe everyone deserves access to public transportation, CAT provides a door-to-door mobility service available to eligible persons with disabilities in Chatham County.
-To learn about eligibility and all other aspects of our Paratransit program, visit our Accessibility section.
+Because we believe everyone deserves access to public transportation, CAT provides a reservation-based, curb-to-curb mobility service, CAT Mobility, to eligible persons with disabilities in Chatham County.
+To learn about eligibility and other aspects of the paratransit program, visit our accessibility section.

-Choose one of the two options below to determine which CAT to catch:
+Choose one of the options below to determine which CAT to catch: